FortiGate

 Description

-This articles describes the methods that can be used when ssl-deep-inspection and proxy-based inspection is used on a very general firewall policy (source: Any destination: Any) and that traffic to a specific website is blocked because of it.
+This article describes two methods that can be used when ssl-deep-inspection and proxy-based inspection is used on a very general firewall policy (source: Any destination: Any) and traffic to a specific website is blocked because of it.

 Scope

-Ensure FortiOS 6.2.2 and above is used.
-The goal of this is to enable access to specific websites whilst 'bypassing' the firewall policy which has ssl-deep-inspection and proxy-based inspection.
+Ensure FortiOS v6.2.2 and above is used.
+The goal is to allow access to specific websites whilst 'bypassing' the firewall policy which has ssl-deep-inspection and proxy-based inspection.

 Only traffic to the specified website in this firewall policy will be allowed.